#

 Use the Output_Format

-property to set the output format:
+property to configure your desired output format:

 var mp4Output = new MP4HWOutput();